Agoric/documentation/main/ertp/api/brand.md

 since the `brand` can be reused by a misbehaving `issuer`

-All of these relationships are unchangable; if, say, a `mint` is created that makes new Quatloos, it can never create new assets of any other `brand`..`
+All of these relationships are unchangable; if, say, a `mint` is created that makes new Quatloos, it can never create new assets of any other `brand`.`

 ## AllegedName
 Human-readable string name of a kind of digital asset.
 The alleged name should